urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

 This looks way more complicated than it is.
 Essentially, we define a noun as a binary tree - where each node branches to a left and right child - and assign an address, or *axis*, to every element in the tree.
-The root of the tree is `/1`, or "slot one".
+The root of the tree is `/1`.
 The left child of every node at `/a` is `/2a`; the right child is `/2a+1`.
 (Writing `(a
 + a)` is just a clever way to write `2*a`, while minimizing the set of pseudocode forms.)